SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 //    ^? never
 ```

 One could now assume that by using loops such as while(true) or for(;;) the type `never` is retained as the return type even if a valid value is returned directly after the loop.
 However, this is not the case.
 The behaviour corresponds to the same of a throw new Error('...').
-It is a design decision of TypeScript and is also described in the documentation.
-It is an implicit behaviour that occurs at compile time and has no influence on the runtime.
-It is not a dynamic behaviour at compile time; an explicit definition is possible, but that belongs to another topic.
+It is an implicit behaviour and even not a dynamic behaviour at compile time.

 ```ts
 const loop1 = function () {